bbrewington/docs.getdbt.com/website/blog/2023-11-14-specify-prod-environment.md

 ---

 :::note You can now specify a Staging environment too!
-This blog post was written before full support for Staging environments was added to dbt Cloud.
+This blog post was written before dbt Cloud added full support for Staging environments.
 Now that they exist, you should mark your CI environment as Staging as well.
 Read more about [Staging environments](/docs/deploy/deploy-environments#staging-environment).
 :::

 :::tip The Bottom Line: